opentelekomcloud-docs/elastic-cloud-server/umn/source/instances/optional_installing_a_driver_and_toolkit/installing_a_grid_driver_on_a_gpu-accelerated_ecs.rst

-      P3       GPU passthrough    Select a version as needed. x86_64 P2s      GPU passthrough    Select a version as needed. x86_64 P2v      GPU passthrough    Select a version as needed. x86_64 P2       GPU passthrough    Select a version as needed. x86_64 P1       GPU passthrough    Select a version as needed. x86_64 PI2      GPU passthrough    Select a version as needed. x86_64
+      P3       GPU passthrough    Select a version as needed. x86_64 P2s      GPU passthrough    Select a version as needed. x86_64 P2v      GPU passthrough    Select a version as needed. x86_64 PI2      GPU passthrough    Select a version as needed. x86_64
       ======== ================== =========================== ================